"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 There are several other examples in Scripture that confirm that a horn represents the power and authority of kings (Zechariah 1:21, Psalm 148:14, Jeremiah 48:25, Lamentations 2:3, 17, Ezekiel 29:21).
 Jesus is the ultimate "Horn," with both the power of salvation and the power to rule over the world.
 Having "seven" horns shows that He has perfect and complete power.

 John tells us that the seven eyes on the Lamb represent the seven Spirits of God.
 Recall from Revelation 1:4, the seven Spirits of God represent the Holy Spirit.
-The seven eyes on the Lamb of God show that He has the fullness of the Spirit:
+The seven eyes on the Lamb of God show that He has the fullness of the Spirit, as pictured in the baptism of Jesus:

 John 1:29, 32 - The next day John saw Jesus coming toward him, and said, "Behold!
 The Lamb of God who takes away the sin of the world....
 And John bore witness, saying, "I saw the Spirit descending from heaven like a dove, and He remained upon Him."